Learn / Blog / Article

-8 Hotjar features you may not know about
+7 Hotjar features you may not know about

 So I went to a few of our Product and Success team members, and asked them one question: “What are the features our customers and users most often react to with ‘WOW!, I didn’t know I could do that’?”
-And that’s how this list of 8 things you may not know you can do with Hotjar was born:
+And that’s how this list of 7 things you may not know you can do with Hotjar was born:

-Session Recordings are one of the best tools in your UX toolbox when you want to watch how people interact with your site and spot issues or opportunities for improvement.
-But watching tens or hundreds of random recordings is not a great use of your time: narrowing them down to the ones that can really help you is a much more efficient solution.
+Session Recordings are one of the best user behavior tools in your UX toolbox when you want to watch how people interact with your site and spot issues or opportunities for improvement.
+But watching tens or hundreds of random visitor recordings is not a great use of your time: narrowing them down to the ones that can really help you is a much more efficient solution.

-● U-turns → to watch Recordings of people who navigate to a page then quickly return back to the previous one
+U-turns, to watch recordings of people who navigate to a page then quickly return back to the previous one

-Referrer URL → so you can watch recordings of people who come to your site from a specific traffic source (e.g. a Facebook campaign)
+Referrer URL, so you can watch recordings of people who come to your site from a specific traffic source (e.g. a Facebook campaign)

 2. Save your filter combinations as segments

-Let’s stay with Recordings for an extra minute: you can save any filter combination as a segment and return back to it whenever you need—which saves you significant time, particularly if you have recurring goals.
+Let’s stay with Hotjar Recordings for an extra minute: you can save any filter combination as a segment and return back to it whenever you need—which saves you significant time, particularly if you have recurring goals.

 Now you can come back to this segment whenever you need to, and find relevant recordings in just a couple of clicks.

-4. Customize Incoming Feedback to your brand
+4. Customize Feedback to your brand

-What may not be as obvious is that you can customize the IF widget to show different icon styles and colors when you are on a Business plan—there are plenty of websites where our traditional ‘buddy’ style doesn’t quite cut it, and if that’s your case, no problem: you can choose the one you prefer from an easy drop-down menu.
+What may not be as obvious is that you can customize the Feedback widget to show different icon styles and colors when you are on a Business plan—there are plenty of websites where our traditional ‘buddy’ style doesn’t quite cut it, and if that’s your case, no problem: you can choose the one you prefer from an easy drop-down menu.

 Pro tip: pick your main brand color and use it as an accent color for a fully on-brand experience.

-This one can be a pretty quick win for support and design teams: when people use Incoming Feedback to leave a piece of feedback and add their email address, you can forward their reply to one or multiple email addresses—so you can be sure that those who must see this feedback, will.
+This one can be a pretty quick win for support and design teams: when people use Feedback to leave a piece of feedback and add their email address, you can forward their reply to one or multiple email addresses—so you can be sure that those who must see this feedback, will.

-7. Trigger Polls after specific user actions
+6. Trigger Surveys after specific user actions

-8. Use Hotjar to run your Net Promoter Score® surveys
+7. Use Hotjar to run your Net Promoter Score® surveys

 ➡️ Try it yourself: whether you want to display your NPS survey on your website or share it with your customers via email, follow our step-by-step instructions and create an NPS survey with Hotjar.
-Bonus points for you if you read the rest of the Net Promoter Score guide we created to explain why NPS is important in the first place, what questions you should ask in your survey, and what you should do with the information you collect.
+Bonus points for you if you read the rest of the Net Promoter Score® guide we created to explain why NPS is important in the first place, what questions you should ask in your survey, and what you should do with the information you collect.

 Hotjar helps you understand the behavior of your website users and get their feedback through tools such as heatmaps, session recordings, and surveys—but there is a lot you can do with these tools that may not be immediately obvious.